Jeffrey Catherine Jones: Gender transition

 As an adult, Jones recalled wanting to be a girl from her earliest memories.
 She confronted these issues in 1998 and began hormone replacement therapy.
 Comics writer and journalist Steven Ringgenberg elaborated on the transition in an obituary/tribute to Jones at The Comics Journal:

 It's now known from the artist's personal writings that she had felt conflicted about her gender since childhood, always feeling a greater affinity for the fair sex than for her own maleness.
 Having grown up as a product of the patriarchal 1950s, with a domineering war-hero father, Jones did not know how to cope with her yearning to be female, and felt ashamed.
 For years she tried to drown these feelings in alcohol, but, after much soul-searching, Jones realized that although she'd been born male, inside she was a woman.
 She began hormone replacement therapy in 1998, and set out upon a new phase of life as a woman, changing her name to Jeffrey Catherine Jones.
 Yet even this transition did not bring peace to this gentle, troubled artist, for in 2001, she suffered a nervous breakdown, which led to the loss of her home and studio.
 However, she eventually recovered, and by 2004 began painting and drawing again.

 Death

-Jones' personal Facebook page reported following her death: "Legendary fantasy artist Jeffrey Catherine Jones passed away today, Thursday, May 19, 2011, at 4:00 am surrounded by family.
-Jeffrey suffered from severe emphysema and bronchitis as well as hardening of the arteries around the heart..."
+Jones's personal Facebook page reported following her death: "Legendary fantasy artist Jeffrey Catherine Jones passed away today, Thursday, May 19, 2011, at 4:00 am surrounded by family.
+Jeffrey suffered from severe emphysema and bronchitis as well as hardening of the arteries around the heart ...".